paluchi/Dex-metrics-plotter/dex_reader/README.md

 ##### A Python based script that saves UniSwap v2 liquidity pool pairs hourly metrics

+---

 ## How it was made and Why?

-- It is important to crear out that this script is very limited and can only work with Uniswap v2 metrics.
+- It is important to clear out that this script is very limited and can only work with Uniswap v2 metrics.
 It can ve greatly improved.
 - 2 main entities were coded to create this program, the pair reader and the pair's reader orchester
 - The pair readers request, parse and save their relative hourly snapshots based on a given pair address, a db client and a graphql client
 - The Orcherster is in charge or make the pair readers make a readment over the metrics API.
 First at init, by last 48 hours, and then hourly with the help of a small function that set an interval
 - I found this 2 entities the most suitable to make the most scalable, easy to code, understand and improve of this task

 ## What can be improved?

 - Add suport to multiple Dexes (a new "dex" entity must be added to keep scalability)
 - Use gql subscription to retrieve data automatically in real time
 - The interval is not async...
 (It should be)
 - Must add code testing functions

 ---